Luke Saville: 2013: Grand Slam debut

-2014
+2014: Top 200 debut

-Saville was given a wild card into qualifying at the 2014 Australian Open where he lost in the first round to Paul Capdeville in three sets.
+Saville was given a wildcard into qualifying at the 2014 Australian Open where he lost in the first round to Paul Capdeville in three sets.
 Saville then lost in the first round of the 2014 Burnie International and the second round of the 2014 Charles Sturt Adelaide International.

 Saville next competed in the Australia 2014 Futures F1 event in Happy Valley where he reached the final, and went down in straights sets to Jarmere Jenkins.
 The next week in the Australia F2 in Port Pirie, Saville went on to win the title against Jordan Thompson after he was forced to withdraw while Saville led by a set and a break.
 Saville then claimed another title in the Australia F3 event in Mildura with a three set win over Dane Propoggia.
 After losing in the second round of the Australia F4 event, Saville went on to win his third Futures title of the year in Glen Iris.
 Saville defeated Alex Bolt in the final in a match where he was forced to save multiple match points.
 Saville's run of form in the futures tournaments lifted his ranking from World No. 397 to No. 250.